 As a result of the requirement to establish and maintain this statutory liability, contingency reserves affect the ability of a mortgage insurer to pay dividends, as described below.
 With regulatory approval, a mortgage insurance company may make early withdrawals from this contingency reserve when incurred losses exceed 35% of net premiums in a calendar year.
-During 2023, Radian Guaranty released \$21 million from its contingency reserves due to the expiration of the 10-year holding requirement for the remaining contingency reserves established during 2013.
-Radian Guaranty did not release any amounts from its contingency reserves in 2022.
-Based on the typical 10-year holding requirement, Radian Guaranty is scheduled to release contingency reserves to unassigned surplus in material amounts beginning in 2024.
+During 2024, Radian Guaranty released \$433 million from its contingency reserves due to the expiration of the 10-year holding requirement for the contingency reserves established during 2014, following the release of \$21 million of contingency reserves in 2023.
+Based on the typical 10-year holding requirement, Radian Guaranty is scheduled to continue releasing contingency reserves to unassigned surplus in material amounts for the foreseeable future.
 See "Statutory Dividend Restrictions" below for additional information.

 As a mortgage guaranty insurer, we are eligible for a tax deduction, subject to certain limitations, related to amounts required to be set aside in statutory contingency reserves to the extent we purchase U.S. Mortgage Guaranty Tax and Loss Bonds issued by the U.S. Department of the Treasury.
 Under SAP, this deduction reduces the tax provision reflected in the statutory financial statements, which in turn increases statutory net income and surplus as well as Available Assets under the PMIERs.
-As of December 31, 2023, Radian Guaranty held \$750 million of these bonds, which have a 10-year original maturity but may generally be redeemed in any tax year prior to maturity.
+As of December 31, 2024, Radian Guaranty held \$921 million of these bonds, which have a 10-year original maturity but may generally be redeemed in any tax year prior to maturity.